iGEM-Engineering/iGEM-DBTL-bootcamp/0_intro/glossary.md

 ### What exactly am I designing/building/testing/learning?
 You will be assembling constitutively expressing GFP devices as a transcription unit in a plasmid.
-We have included introductions to the parts (constitutive promoters, RBS, CDS for GFP, and terminator) and the plasmid backbone (destination vector), below.
+We have included introductions to the parts (constitutive promoters, RBS, CDS for GFP, and terminator) and the destination vector, below.

 ## The Parts (& Plasmid)
 We have provided the parts and their sequences needed to complete the DBTL Bootcamp, both as the **part** itself and as a **part in backbone**.